Locations:

 Treating Stiff Person Syndrome at Cleveland Clinic

 Our goal for SPS treatment is to manage (or even minimize) your symptoms.
 We also want to improve how you move and feel.
-How we do this depends on the kind of symptoms and SPS you have.
+How we do this depends on the kind of symptoms and type of SPS you have.
 Treatment usually includes:

 Medications and therapies